cwendorf/Sourcebook/EASI/data-analysis/correlations.md

 ### Obtaining Inferential Statistics

-Type the following to get the correlation and its confidence interval.
+Get the correlation and its confidence interval.

 ```{r}
 (CorrelationData) |> estimateCorrelations()
 ```

-Type the following to test the correlation for statistical significance.
+Test the correlation for statistical significance.

 ```{r}
 (CorrelationData) |> testCorrelations()